objcio/articles/2014-12-10-debugging.md

 ![](xcode-view-debugging.png)

-Xcode added the "Debug View Hierarchy" feature in Xcode 6 and it's likely that Apple got inspired by the popular [Reveal](http://revealapp.com/) and [Spark Inspector](http://sparkinspector.com/), which basically do the same and are even better in many ways, like allowing to actually edit properties in the views.
+Apple added the [Debug View Hierarchy](https://developer.apple.com/library/ios/recipes/xcode_help-debugger/using_view_debugger/using_view_debugger.html) feature in Xcode 6 and it's likely that they got inspired by the popular [Reveal](http://revealapp.com/) and [Spark Inspector](http://sparkinspector.com/), which in many ways are still better and more feature-rich than the Xcode feature.

+### Using lldb

-Before there was visual debugging, the common way to inspect the hierarchy was using `po [[UIWindow keyWindow] recursiveDescription]` in *lldb*, which prints out [the whole view hierarchy in text form](https://gist.github.com/steipete/5a3c7a3b6e80d2b50c3b).
+Before there was visual debugging, the common way to inspect the hierarchy was using `po [[UIWindow keyWindow] recursiveDescription]` in lldb, which prints out [the whole view hierarchy in text form](https://gist.github.com/steipete/5a3c7a3b6e80d2b50c3b).

 Similar to inspecting the view hiararchy, we can also inspect the view controller hierarchy using `po [[[UIWindow keyWindow] rootViewController] _printHierarchy]`.
-This is a private helper on `UIViewController` that Apple silently added in iOS 8.
+This is a [private helper](https://github.com/nst/iOS-Runtime-Headers/blob/a8f9f7eb4882c9dfc87166d876c547b75a24c5bb/Frameworks/UIKit.framework/UIViewController.h#L365) on `UIViewController` that Apple silently added in iOS 8.

 ```
-lldb) po [[[UIWindow keyWindow] rootViewController] _printHierarchy]
+(lldb) po [[[UIWindow keyWindow] rootViewController] _printHierarchy]
 <PSPDFNavigationController 0x7d025000>, state: disappeared, view: <UILayoutContainerView 0x7b3218d0> not in the window
    | <PSCatalogViewController 0x7b3100d0>, state: disappeared, view: <UITableView 0x7c878800> not in the window
    + <UINavigationController 0x8012c5d0>, state: appeared, view: <UILayoutContainerView 0x8012b7a0>, presented with: <_UIFullscreenPresentationController 0x80116c00>